-In the United States, the Prescription Drug User Act (PDUFA) came into effect in 1992.
+In the USA, the Prescription Drug User Act (PDUFA) came into effect in 1992.
 Under the Act, manufacturers of prescription drugs pay a fee when submitting an application to market the drugs.
 In return, the FDA agreed to improve the drug review time with specific goals.
-The FDA also created a two-tiered review system timeline-standard review and priority review.
-The Act is renewable every 5 years.
-The 2002 amendments to PDUFA (second renewal) set a goal that a standard review of a new drug application be accomplished within 10 months and a priority review be completed within 6 months.
+The FDA also created a two-tiered review system timeline standard review and priority review.
+The act is renewable every 5 years.
+The 2002 amendments to PDUFA (2nd renewal) set a goal that a standard review of a new drug application be accomplished within ten months and a priority review be completed within 6 months.

-A priority review designation is granted to drugs that, if approved, would contribute significantly to the treatment, diagnosis, or prevention of serious conditions.
+A priority review designation is granted to drugs that, if approved, would contribute significantly to the treatment, diagnosis or prevention of serious conditions.

-In the United States, a priority review voucher is awarded to any company that has obtained approval for a treatment for a neglected tropical disease.
-The voucher, allowed under a provision of the Food and Drug Administration Amendments Act (H.R.
-2007), is intended as an incentive to encourage companies investing in new drugs and vaccines for neglected tropical diseases.
+In the USA, a priority review voucher is awarded to any company that has obtained approval for a treatment for a neglected tropical disease and, in some cases, treatments with a rare pediatric disease designation (FDA, 2019a).
+The voucher, allowed under a provision of the Food and Drug Administration Amendments Act (H.R., 2007), is intended as an incentive to encourage companies investing in new drugs and vaccines for neglected tropical diseases or rare pediatric diseases.
 The voucher is transferrable.

-The awarding of a priority review voucher has created an interesting phenomenon in the United States, that is, the selling of the voucher by its holder to the highest bidder in the open market.
+The awarding of a priority review voucher has created an interesting phenomenon in the USA, that is, the selling of the voucher by its holder to the highest bidder in the open market.
 In some cases, the price paid for a voucher is hundreds of millions of US dollars.
-The purchaser can use the voucher toward any drug under regulatory review, hoping to get the drug to the market 6 months earlier or ahead of a rival drug that is being reviewed for the same indication contemporarily.
+The purchaser can use the voucher toward any drug under regulatory review, hoping to get the drug to the market 6 months earlier or ahead of a rival drug that is being reviewed for the same indication contemporaneously.